waseemhnyc/waseemhnyc/README.md

 ## Hey, my name is Waseem! 👋

-Focused on building cool things and sharing my journey!

 Hoping to help, educate, excite and inspire others through my work.

 ## Get in touch or learn more